 Let me summarize the issues here, because they really summarize the whole problem with this chapter and the one before:

 - What this amounts to saying is that there is no good reason for the rape of children.
 There was no good reason for the holocaust.
 God didn’t intend for those things to happen; they weren’t necessary parts of his plan.
 They were just tragic side-effects of free will.
-I don’t see how that is supposed to be a compelling alternative to a broadly Calvinistic view, in which God works all things for good—even something as appalling as the holocaust.
+I don’t see how that is supposed to be a compelling alternative to a broadly Calvinistic view, in which God works all things for good—even things as appalling as the holocaust.

 - Mike fails to anticipate obvious counterexamples to his overreaching claims.
 God doesn’t need evil to accomplish anything?
 Really?
 Come on, get serious—surely Mike agrees that God actually did need evil in order to accomplish his plan of redemption.
 He might disagree that glorifying Jesus through redemption was the original plan for creation—though that leaves God originally creating the world for a lesser reason!—but it is a simple matter of logical necessity that there must first be sinners if God is to redeem them.
 By the same token, if God wishes to manifest his perfections (aka glorify himself), and one of his perfections is wrath, he cannot do that without creating sinners to drink from that cup.
 Does Mike not think that God’s wrath is a perfection worth manifesting?

 - Finally, Mike simply asserts his whole confused view in the teeth of the exegetical evidence that has brought people like me to Calvinistic convictions.
 He doesn’t interact with any of that evidence; he doesn’t even acknowledge it; rather, he simply takes a couple of passages, runs them through his very obviously modern, philosophical filter, and confidently asserts that,